WhySoBad/hyprland-preview-share-picker/README.md

 ### Custom frontend

 If you prefer to have a frontend in the ui toolkit of your choice or you dislike the layout of this frontend, it should be pretty straightforward to create your own frontend in rust.
-All of the wayland logic is located in the `hyprland-share-picker-protocols` project.
+All of the wayland logic is located in the `hyprland-preview-share-picker-protocols` project.
 By adding this as git dependency to your project, most of the application logic should be taken care of.